0xNikilite/oboromi/CONTRIBUTING.md

 ## opening a PR

 1. Fork, branch off `main`.
-2. commit changes
+2. commit changes.
 3. Open the PR and explain the "why," not just the "what."

 ## reporting bugs

-An issue with:
+open an issue with:
 - a clear title
 - steps to reproduce
 - what you expected vs. what actually happened